filiph/linkcheck/README.md

 the `--skip-file` option.

 Let's say you're working on a site and a significant portion of it is currently under construction.
-You can create a file called `my_skip_file.txt` and fill it with regular expressions like so:
+You can create a file called `my_skip_file.txt`, for example, and fill it with regular expressions like so:

 ```
-# Lines starting with a hash are ignored.
+# Lines starting with a hash are comments.
 admin/
 \.s?css$
 \#info
 ```

-The file above includes a comment on line 1.
+The file above includes a comment on line 1 and will be ignored.
 Line 2 contains a broad regular expression that will make linkcheck ignore any link to a URL containing `admin/` anywhere in it.
 Line 3 shows that there is full support for regular expressions – it will ignore URLs ending with `.css` and `.scss`.
-Line 4 shows the only special escape sequence.
-If you need to start your regular expression with a `#` (which linkcheck would normally parse as a comment) you can precede the `#` with a backslash (`\`)
+Line 4 shows the only special escape sequence.If you need to start your regular expression with a `#` (which linkcheck would normally parse as a comment) you can precede the `#` with a backslash (`\`).
+This will force linkcheck not to ignore the line.
+In this case, the regular expression on line 4 will match `#info` anywhere in the URL.

 To use this file, you run linkcheck like this: